+- 3. Please instruct students and employees to communicate with DeEtte Edens prior to their return date if still symptomatic at the end of the 3-day isolation. - 4.
 Exposed individuals will not be required to quarantine.
 If exposed, SPC does request individuals closely monitor themselves.
-If an individual does become symptomatic, please do not attend class and get tested.
+If an individual does become symptomatic, please do not attend class or work and be tested.